Earring: Permanent earrings

 Where most earrings worn in the western world are designed to be removed easily to be changed at will, earrings can also be permanent (non-removable).
-They were once used as a mark of slavery or ownership.
 They appear today in the form of larger gauge rings which are difficult or impossible for a person to remove without assistance.
 Occasionally, hoop earrings are permanently installed by the use of solder, though this poses some risks due to toxicity of metals used in soldering and the risk of burns from the heat involved.
 Besides permanent installations, locking earrings are occasionally worn due to their personal symbolism or erotic value.

 Ear piercing

-Pierced ears are earlobes or the cartilage portion of the external ears which have had one or more holes created in them for the wearing of earrings.
-The holes may be permanent or temporary.
-The holes become permanent when a fistula is created by scar tissue forming around the initial earring.
+Pierced ears have had one or more holes or "piercings" created in the earlobes or the cartilage portion of the external ears for the wearing of earrings.
+Piercings become permanent when the tract around the starter earring epithelializes during the healing period following the initial piercing, and are sometimes mischaracterised as a fistula.
+The piercings do not form fully if the starter earrings are removed prematurely, or if earrings are not worn in the piercings for a longer period, depending on the recency with which the ear was pierced.

 Conch piercing

-A conch piercing is a perforation of the part of the external human ear called the "concha", for the purpose of inserting and wearing jewelry.
+A conch piercing is a perforation of the part of the external human ear called the "concha", the hollow next to the ear canal, for the purpose of inserting and wearing jewelry.
 Conch piercings have become popular among young women in recent decades as part of a trend for multiple ear piercings.

 Helix piercing

 The helix piercing is a perforation of the helix or upper ear cartilage for the purpose of inserting and wearing a piece of jewelry.
 The piercing itself is usually made with a small gauge hollow piercing needle, and typical jewelry would be a small diameter captive bead ring, or a stud.

 Sometimes, two helix piercings hold the same piece of jewelry, usually a barbell, which is called an industrial piercing.

-The information that helix piercings do not have nerve endings and do not hurt is completely false.
-They do hurt like any other cartilage piercing and bumping or tugging on them by accident during healing can be extremely painful.
-However, when they are left alone and not being irritated or touched, they typically do not hurt at all.
-Being careful of shifting the piercing at all during healing, which can take 6 to 9 months, is essential.
+Like any other cartilage piercing, helix piercings may be painful to receive, and bumping or tugging on them by accident during healing can cause irritation.
+When they are left alone and not being irritated or touched, there is typically no discomfort.
+Piercers recommended avoiding unnecessary touching of helix piercings during healing, which can take 6 to 9 months.